Truck Collision Attorneys in Columbia, SC

-Trucking companies often have large legal teams on their side dedicated to reducing their liabilities.
+Trucking companies often have large legal teams on their side dedicated to reducing their liabilities and damages.
 They may attempt a quick settlement that is just a fraction of what you truly need.
 We want to protect your future and your rights.
 With Strom Law Firm involved, we will focus on the insurance company, so you can focus your energies on recovery.

 At the Strom Law Firm, our Columbia truck accident lawyers are here to help.
 Our office is located at 6923 N. Trenholm Road in Columbia, South Carolina near Carys Lakes.
 We offer free initial consultations and reviews to all injured truck accident survivors.
 To make things even easier, we can meet you at your home, your hospital room, or even virtually during this time.
 Schedule your free consultation with a Columbia truck accident lawyer at Strom Law Firm today by calling (803) 252-4800.

 Causes of Trucking Accidents in Columbia

 The National Highway Traffic Administration (NHTSA) reports that, in 2018, there were 106,821 collisions in South Carolina involving commercial trucking vehicles.
 Almost 4,500 of those were fatal collisions.
 Because of the size and weight of these vehicles, any type of negligent, reckless, or careless driving can have serious and devastating consequences.